BigPongsakorn02/BigPongsakorn02/README.md

-### Hi there 👋!
+### Hi there, I'm Pongsakorn👋!
-I'm BigZ from Thailand and I'm a computer engineering student at KMUTT, specializing in 3D modeling and UX/UI design.
+My name is BigZ from Thailand and I'm a computer engineering student at KMUTT, specializing in 3D modeling and UX/UI design.
 I really enjoy learning languages and frameworks like React and React Netive.
 Explore my GitHub profile and dive into my projects!

 - 👨‍💻 All of my projects are available at [.](.)